 So, here are some things that you may have missed.

-1: WearOS Needs to have the Appropriate Permissions
+1: WearOS or the Fossil app needs to have the appropriate permissions

 Smartwatches are very intrusive by design.
-Smartwatch apps generally ask permission to get access to calls, notifications, location, recording, text messages, calls, and a lot of other stuff.
+Smartwatch apps generally ask permission to access calls, notifications, location, recording, text messages, calls, and many other things.

 The exact process can slightly differ depending on the phone that you are using.
-To do it on stock Android 10:
+To do it on stock Android: